wearebear80/modules-architecture-app/README.md

 ## Сoncept & patterns

-PAGES - argegetes (components + modules) linked on route, usually занимают full screen
+PAGES - argegetes (components + modules) linked on route, usually fill full screen

 MODULES - part of the application based on "domain"(for example: chat, auth), with api, ui, redux-state